 Last month, state legislators voted to support a new bill that would make it booster-seat use mandatory for children from the ages of 4 to 7.
-The bill, SB 518, was passed with a unanimous vote by the Florida Senate Transportation Committee, and will be implemented later this year.
-Personal injury attorneys in Fort Lauderdale say that the new law emphasizes a universal desire from both parties to protect children in the car and on the road.
+The bill, SB 518, was passed with a unanimous vote by the Florida Senate Transportation Committee, and will be implemented later this year. accident attorneys in Fort Lauderdale say that the new law emphasizes a universal desire from both parties to protect children in the car and on the road.

 Before the passage of SB 518, Florida was one of just two states with no set restraint requirement for children who are too big for a car seat.
 According to the state’s previous laws, children age 3 and under must ride in a federally-approved child’s car seat, and children between the ages of 4 and 5 must be secured in either a car seat—if they fit—or a safety seat belt.
 Children over the age of 4 or 5 who have outgrown a traditional car seat, typically designed to fit for children weighing up to 40-50 pounds, are required by Florida’ existing seat belt laws to wear a seat belt when they are in the car, but sometimes, this seat belt is not enough to safely restrain the child in the event of a collision or accident.